TMJ/TMD (Jaw Pain)TMJ – Temporo-Mandibular Joint/ TMD- Temporomandibular Dysfunction

 - Food allergies/sensitivites

-Dr. Dunn will analyze your jaw to determine which therapies will be most beneficial to your individual condition.
+Dr. Dunn and Dr. Kulm will analyze your jaw to determine which therapies will be most beneficial to your individual condition.
 In most cases patient’s TMJ pain is due to the tension in the muscles around the joint and not actually a problem with the joint itself.
-Dr. Dunn will perform a few orthopedic tests to determine if your pain is due to a problem in the joint itself or just due to over-activity of the muscles around the joint.
+The doctor will perform a few orthopedic tests to determine if your pain is due to a problem in the joint itself or just due to over-activity of the muscles around the joint.

 - soft tissue work to the neck/jaw

 - postural training

 - correcting faulty mouth opening or protrusive habits

 - home techniques for muscle lengthening/relaxation of over-active muscles

 - joint mobilizations to the TMJ

 - chiropractic manipulation to the upper back and/or neck region.

 - Rehabilitative exercises